 Building an audience is not the same as building a community.
 Read that sentence again.

 When growing an audience — particularly one that lives on social media — you can easily lose yourself in the algorithm game, striving for followers rather than engagement.
 But when building a community, you create a space where real people discover answers to real problems.

 On a recent episode of the Growth Machine Marketing Podcast, we spoke to Tim Stoddart about the key differences between building a community, versus building a following.
 Tim, writer and partner of Copyblogger and founder of Sober Nation, the leading global community for drug and alcohol recovery, always sought to create community first, following second.
-(Fun fact: When he created his first blog, he didn’t tell a soul about its existence.)

 Below, we explain how to build a community online, where a community takes place, and how to monetize your community (if that’s your goal).

 Before we explain how to build a community online, let’s revisit what an online community is.

 An online community is no different than a “real life” community away from your phone or computer.
 It’s a shared space where a group of people come together to share common interests, learn from one another, and find a sense of belonging.
 You may take part in a fitness community (group workouts or a running club), a work community (co-working space), or a hobby community (a writers’ meetup).